Valbou/vtaskr-backend/README.md

 ![Code quality A](https://img.shields.io/badge/code%20quality-A-green "Code quality A")

 ### Translations
-vTasks is available in some languages (europeans): EN, ES, DE, FR, IT, PT.
+vTaskr is available in some languages (europeans): EN, ES, DE, FR, IT, PT.
 Translations were made automatically by https://www.deepl.com and https://poedit.net/, and may not be accurate.
 Feel free to amend them if necessary !

 ## Technical informations